Re-use coffee grounds

 Plants and vegetable garden fertilizer

-Spread the coffee grounds on the soil of plants or vegetable garden to nourish the potting soil.
-Good for plants that like acidic soils, vegetables and fruit trees, e.g., azaleas, hydrangeas, parsley, basil, tomatoes, carrots and zucchini.
+Spread the coffee grounds on the soil of plants or vegetable gardens to nourish the potting soil.
+Good for plants that like acidic soils, vegetables, and fruit trees, e.g., azaleas, hydrangeas, parsley, basil, tomatoes, carrots, and zucchini.

 Pesticide and repellent

-Ward off slugs, ants and worms naturally by pouring a handful of coffee grounds forming a circle around the plant.
-Versa una manciata di fondi di caffè formando un cerchio attorno alla pianta.
+Ward off slugs, ants, and worms naturally.
+Pour a handful of coffee grounds forming a circle around the plant.

 Grow mushrooms

-Place a transparent plastic bag inside a fruit box and pour the coffee grounds inside alternating with mushroom mycelium.
+Place a transparent plastic bag inside a fruit box and pour the mixture of coffee grounds alternating with the mushroom mycelium into it.
 Close the bag and store it in a dark and cool place for about 15-20 days.
-When you start smelling the mushrooms you should cut the bag with a small knife and expose it to sunlight.
-Harvest first mushrooms after three weeks.
+When you start smelling the mushrooms, cut the bag with a small knife and expose it to sunlight.
+Harvest the first mushrooms after three weeks.